capport-wg/7710bis/README.md

    Type  37

+Kumari & Kline          Expires September 2, 2020               [Page 5]

+Internet-Draft             DHCP Captive-Portal                March 2020

    Length  8-bit unsigned integer.
 The length of the option (including
       the Type and Length fields) in units of 8 bytes.

    URI  The URI for the captive portal API endpoint to which the user
       should connect.
-This MUST be padded with NULL (0x00) to make the

-Kumari & Kline           Expires October 1, 2020                [Page 5]

-Internet-Draft             DHCP Captive-Portal                March 2020

-      total option length (including the Type and Length fields) a multiple of 8 bytes.
+This MUST be padded with NULL (0x00) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.